 Service Providers and Others.
 We may share information with vendors, service providers, independent contractors, processors, and consultants that need access to information to perform services for us, such as companies that assist us with cloud storage, data collection, customer service and support, marketing, software, payment, and other technology services.
 We may also share information where it is necessary and lawful for us to do so to demonstrate our technology or submit it for review, compliance or other assessment purposes as required by law and regulation, or on a voluntary basis for independent testing for security/equality/effectiveness standards.

 Disclosure of Information and Transfer of Data – Except as otherwise provided in this Privacy Policy, we reasonably attempt to ensure that we never intentionally disclose any of your personal information, to any third party without having received your permission in circumstances where your consent is required, except as provided for herein or otherwise as permitted or required under law.
-In order to perform our contractual and other legal responsibilities or purposes, we may, from time to time, need to share your personal information with third parties.
-We may share your personal information with our affiliates, subsidiaries or any third party service providers and individuals to facilitate our services or any portion thereof, such as marketing, data management or maintenance services.
-We may also share your information with analytics service providers for analytics services.
-Such analytics service providers may set their own cookies or other identifiers on your computer, through which they can collect information about your usage of our organisation, goods and services website.
-This helps us compile aggregated statistics about the effectiveness of our organisation, goods and services and our website.
+In order to perform our contractual and other legal responsibilities or purposes, we may, from time to time, need to share your personal information with third parties, as outlined above.

 Transfer of Data Outside the European Union.
 Corsight operates across the globe.
 It has offices and data servers located around the world and has a global client base.
 Necessarily we will process personal data of data subjects outside of their country of origin and applicable jurisdiction and may transfer that data out of or in to those jurisdictions, or otherwise manage that data outside of those jurisdictions in their entirety.
 We will only do so in accordance with relevant jurisdictional laws and in legitimate circumstances which are commensurate to the safeguards arising from the GDPR which protect the rights of data subjects.
 The rights of data subjects within the EU and UK remain exercisable to the extent permitted by law in respect of the data that we control wherever the data lands and is stored.
 In that regard prior to transferring personal data to another country we shall establish whether the country to which we transfer data has been made the subject of an ‘Adequacy Decision’ and where this is not the case, we shall establish safeguards in respect of any data transferred which are commensurate with the GDPR.

-The above mentioned third parties may be located in countries other than your own, and we may send them information we receive.
+The above mentioned third parties whom we share personal information with may be located in countries other than your own, and we may send them information we receive.
 When such third party service providers process your personal information on our behalf, we will assure that they comply with obligations similar to those which are set forth in this Privacy Policy.
 We will also assure that they will abide by our data privacy and security requirements, and will be allowed to use the personal

-Information solely for the purposes that it was collected.
+Information solely for the purposes for which it was collected.

 Furthermore, information about you may also be shared in order to comply with any valid legal obligation or inquiry or process such as a search warrant, subpoena, statute or court order.
 We will also release specific information in special cases, such as if you use our website to perform an unlawful act or omission or take any act or omission that may damage Corsight, its property and goodwill, or if there is an attempted breach of the security of the website or a physical or property threat to you or others.
 Ordinarily in such matters where misuse of our website is concerned, unless other jurisdictional laws direct otherwise, the authority supervising such activities is the Israeli Privacy Protection Authority, and you have the right to file a complaint to it or any other relevant supervisory authority.